openresty/lua-resty-memcached/README.markdown

 Name
 ====

-ngx_lua - Lua memcached client driver for the ngx_lua based on the cosocket API
+lua-resty-memcached - Lua memcached client driver for the ngx_lua based on the cosocket API

 Status
 ======